-This authorization strategy is very rarely a good choice, as it allows even anonymous users to administer Jenkins.
+The anyone can do anything authorization strategy is very rarely a good choice, as it allows even anonymous users to administer Jenkins.
 As a rule of thumb, it should not be used.
 Never rely on the Jenkins URL to not be known outside your team or organization alone for security.

-This authorization strategy can be a sensible choice as long as only fully trusted users have accounts to access Jenkins.
+Using the logged-in users can do anything authorization strategy can be a sensible choice as long as only fully trusted users have accounts to access Jenkins.
 This is the default with Jenkins’s single admin user when setting up Jenkins with the setup wizard.

-Switching to an authentication realm that allows untrusted users to have an account later will result in those users getting administrative access to Jenkins if you keep this authorization stategy.
+Switching to an authentication realm that allows untrusted users to have an account later will result in those users getting administrative access to Jenkins if you keep this authorization strategy.
 Examples include enabling account signup for Jenkins' own user database, or various other authorization realms, many of which (GitHub, Google, GitLab, etc.) allow anyone to sign up for an account.